Doctor of Education Degree (EdD)

 proficient leaders in education contexts.

 The EdD Program and its faculty will support candidates as they concurrently complete their course work and dissertations.
 Students will feel comfortable discussing the spiritual roots of their leadership practice, their research, and their understanding of the research literature in educational leadership.
 Consistent with the university values, this program requires a high level of commitment.

-For doctoral students who plan to begin summer of 2014, the application deadline is March 1, 2014.
-As you plan your academic career and prepare your application, please contact Dr. Vance Randall, chair of the doctoral program, or any member of the doctoral committee with questions (801) 422-4291.
+For doctoral students who plan to begin summer of 2016, the application deadline is March 1, 2016.
+As you plan your academic career and prepare your application, please contact Dr. Pam Hallam, chair of the doctoral program, or any member of the doctoral committee with questions (801) 422-4291.

 Tuition for six hours of course work per semester

 Provisions for Commuting Candidates

 To better meet the needs of candidates who have full-time jobs, the BYU Education Doctorate Program holds classes in long intensive blocks of time for two days every three or four weeks, as well as during spring and summer terms.
 Thus candidates who are employed outside the university's immediate geographic area have an opportunity to enroll in the program and enjoy a BYU experience, extending the influence of the university's programs and ideals.